Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

-To assess whether viewing behaviors are affected by the viewing conditions, we calculate $\mathrm{mTC}$ in Eq. \eqref{eq:mtc} and $\mathrm{SRM}$ in Eq. \eqref{eq:srm} under different viewing conditions, as listed in Table~\ref{table:scanpath_plcc_srm}.
-We also employ analysis of variance (ANOVA) to see whether such differences in viewing behavior consistency as measured by $\mathrm{mTC}$ and $\mathrm{SRM}$ are statistically significant, as listed in Table~\ref{tab:anova_on_plcc_srm}.
-From the tables, we find that human viewing behavior consistency is relatively low as measured \textit{globally} by $\mathrm{mTC}$ for all viewing conditions.
-When measured more \textit{locally} by $\mathrm{SRM}$, the consistency improves, and the differences in consistency for different starting points and exploration times are statistically significant, as evidenced by $p$-values close to zero.
+\textit{2) Does the Viewing Condition Affect Viewing Behaviors?} To assess whether viewing behaviors are affected by the viewing conditions, we calculate mTC and SRM under different viewing conditions, as listed in Table~\ref{table:scanpath_plcc_srm}.
+We also employ the analysis of variance (ANOVA) to see whether such differences in viewing behavior consistency as measured by mTC and SRM are statistically significant, as listed in Table~\ref{tab:anova_on_plcc_srm}.
+From the tables, we find that human viewing behavior consistency, as measured \textit{globally} by mTC, is relatively low across all viewing conditions.
+However, when measured more \textit{locally} by SRM, the consistency improves, and the differences in consistency for different starting points and exploration times are statistically significant, as evidenced by $p$-values close to zero.

-We also compute the mean PLCC values between the heatmaps from Starting Point \rom{1} and Starting Point \rom{2}, averaged over different videos, as shown in Fig.~\ref{fig:CC_scater}.
-We find that, in the first four seconds, the PLCC is lower than the initial, indicating divergent and different heatmaps, which is explained by different viewing conditions.
-Second, the PLCC increases over time, but is still not sufficiently high to eliminate the impact of viewing conditions.
+Furthermore, we compute the mean PLCC values between the heatmaps from Starting Point \rom{1} and Starting Point \rom{2}, averaged over different videos, as shown in Fig.~\ref{fig:CC_scater}.
+We find that, within the first four seconds, the PLCC is lower than the initial, indicating divergent heatmaps, which can be explained by viewing conditions.
+The PLCC increases over time, but does not reach a sufficiently high level to eliminate the impact of viewing conditions.

-\section{Understanding Perceived Quality in VR}
+\subsection{Understanding Perceived Quality in VR}

-Understanding how people perceive visual distortions in VR is challenging due to the differences in viewing conditions between planar 2D and immersive 360{\degree} videos.
-In this section, we analyze the effects of VR viewing conditions as well as video attributes on the perceived quality of omnidirectional videos.
+Understanding how individuals perceive visual distortions in VR environments poses challenges due to the differences in viewing conditions between planar and immersive 360{\degree} videos.
+In this subsection, we analyze the effects of VR viewing conditions and video attributes on the perceived quality of 360{\degree} videos.